dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ```d
 static assert(int function() function().stringof == "int function() function()");
 ```
-This passes with the current implementation, but fails with the new implemenation, as it serializes the type as `"(int function()) function()"`.
+This passes with the present-day implementation, but fails with the provided implemenation, as it serializes the type as `"(int function()) function()"`.

 ## Copyright & License